anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Glue data catalog: first 1M objects stored and accessed are free
 * development endpoints for developing ETL code, like notebooks: charged by the minute

-With glue workflow, you can connect ETL activities like crawlers, jobs.
-You can use triggers to execute a job to run after a crawler is completed. so you would have one trigger to trigger the crawler, and another trigger to trigger the job after the crawler is complete
+With Glue workflow, you can connect ETL activities like crawlers, jobs.
+You can use triggers to execute a job to run after a crawler is completed. so you would have one trigger to trigger the crawler, and another trigger to trigger the job after the crawler is complete.

+> Access

+* Resource-based policies: policies attached to Glue resources, used to give IAM users and roles access to metadata definitions of databases, tables.
+Not to give or deny access of the Glue Data Catalog to one or other region.
+Follows best practice for least-privilege, e.g. to give permission to access a specific table
+* Identity-based policies: policies attached to IAM users, to grant them permissions to create, access, or modify an AWS Glue resource

 ### 3.2 Lake formation

 High-level service using Glue (to know the schema) and S3 to create **secure** data lakes from S3, on-prem.
 Loads data and monitors data flows, sets up partitions, helps with encryption and managing keys, defines transformation jobs and monitors them.
 Supports cross-account access.

+If data in S3 is already in *Parquet* format, no need to use blueprint.

 Steps in lake formation:

-1. IAM user for data analyst
+1. Create a data lake administrator
-2. create aws glue connection to your data source
-3. create s3 bucket for the datalake
-4. register s3 path in LK, grant permissions
-5. create datbase in LK for data catalog, grant permissions
+2. Register a **S3 path**
-6. Use blueprint for a workflow (i.e. database snapshot)
+3. Create a database
-7. Run workflow
-8. Grant SELECT permissions to whoever needs to read it (athena, redshift spectrum etc.)
+4. Grant permissions
+5. *Crawl* the data with AWS Glue to create the metadata and table
+6. Grant access to the table data
+7. Query the data using Amazon Athena
+8. Add a new user with restricted access and verify the results

 > Security